Searching and finding music

 Can I contact a composer/arranger/publisher of a score?

-Yes, every score has a contact link displayed below the score.
+Yes - most publishers who have music on Score Exchange have a contact link displayed below the on-screen preview of their music.
 You can use this option to send a message directly to the person who submitted that score to Score Exchange.
+If there is no link displayed then the details of the publisher will be found at the bottom of the first page of music.

 What if I can't find the music that I'm looking for?